Hazelnut22/auth-app/README.md

 ## Features

-### 1. Self-Built Canvas CAPTCHA: A custom text-based CAPTCHA system was built without using any third-party service.
+- 1. **Self-Built Canvas CAPTCHA**: A custom text-based CAPTCHA system was built without using any third-party service.

-### 2. Password Hashing: Using Argon2id, the winner of the Password Hashing Competition (2015), passwords are hased stored in the database.
+- 2. **Password Hashing**: Using Argon2id, the winner of the Password Hashing Competition (2015), passwords are hased stored in the database.

-### 3. Password Policy: Minimum 8 characters, Uppercase, Number, Special character, no repeating or consecutive characters, Password history, and Password expiration date is enforced.
+- 3. **Password Policy**: Minimum 8 characters, Uppercase, Number, Special character, no repeating or consecutive characters, Password history, and Password expiration date is enforced.

-### 4. Multi-Factor Authentication (MFA): Username and password, and TOTP (Time-based One-Time Password) or Email OTP code via Nodemailer
+- 4. **Multi-Factor Authentication (MFA)**: Username and password, and TOTP (Time-based One-Time Password) or Email OTP code via Nodemailer

-### 5. Email Verification on Registration: New accounts are not usable until email is verified.
+- 5. **Email Verification on Registration**: New accounts are not usable until email is verified.

-### 6. JWT Session: JSON Web Tokens stored in HttpOnly cookies and token purposes (`access`, `mfa_pending`, `password_reset`) guarded.
+- 6. **JWT Session**: JSON Web Tokens stored in HttpOnly cookies and token purposes (`access`, `mfa_pending`, `password_reset`) guarded.

-### 7. Middleware: Captcha, Helmet, IP Rate Limiting, and Account lockedout for 15 minutes after 5 failed login attempts
+- 7. **Middleware**: Captcha, Helmet, IP Rate Limiting, and Account lockedout for 15 minutes after 5 failed login attempts

-### 8. Activity Log: Every security events (REGISTER_SUCCESS, LOGIN_SUCCESS, LOGIN_FAILED, ACCOUNT_LOCKED, LOGOUT, MFA_ENABLED, MFA_DISABLED, PASSWORD_CHANGED, and PASSWORD_RESET) are recorded in database and displayed in the dashboard.
+- 8. **Activity Log**: Every security events (REGISTER_SUCCESS, LOGIN_SUCCESS, LOGIN_FAILED, ACCOUNT_LOCKED, LOGOUT, MFA_ENABLED, MFA_DISABLED, PASSWORD_CHANGED, and PASSWORD_RESET) are recorded in database and displayed in the dashboard.

-### 9. Password Reset: OTP sent to email, verify OTP, and set new password (new password cannot be one of last 5 used passwords).
+- 9. **Password Reset**: OTP sent to email, verify OTP, and set new password (new password cannot be one of last 5 used passwords).

-### 10. Input Validation and Sanitisation: Request bodies are validated with express-validator.
+- 10. **Input Validation and Sanitisation**: Request bodies are validated with express-validator.

 ## Installation